razmik/statistical-tools/README.md

 Tools available:
 1. Calculation of Accuracy, Precision, Recall, Sensitivity and Specificity for (Three) categorical variables.
-2. Bland-Altman analsis for analysis of absolute agreement.
+2. Bland-Altman analysis for analysis of absolute agreement.

 Pre-requisite packages:
 1. scikit-learn